Sunday, July 29, 2012

 It is hard to imagine traveling in mid-coast Maine and not being forced to go through the exquisite bottleneck that is Wiscasset.

-Wiscasset is known for unbelievable back-ups in the summer, especially on weekends and when I lived here it was the topic of endless conversations.
+Wiscasset is known for unbelievable back-ups in the summer, especially on weekends and was the topic of endless conversations.
 Because all of that mid-coast traffic flows right through the center of the village, there has been, for many decades, talk of building a bypass.
 Finally after so much time, money and effort, (and nesting eagles) the committees have once and for all given up.